jakobnissen/jakobnissen.github.io/posts/optimise.md

 CPUs can do a billion operations in the time it takes a human to blink.
 That is so fast our human intuitions of "slow" and "fast" break down:

-A ten nanosecond operation may be considered slow compared to other CPU instructions, but is insignificant compared to a one microsecond syscall.
+A ten nanosecond operation may be considered slow compared to arithmetic functions like multiplication, but is insignificant compared to a one microsecond syscall.
-Conversely, a one microsecond syscall is immaterial compared to a one milisecond file read, which is still imperceptably fast on a human scale.
+Conversely, a one microsecond syscall is immaterial compared to a one millisecond file read, which is still imperceptibly fast on a human scale.
 Because "slow operations" can still be plenty fast on the scale that matters, any absolute categorisation of code patterns as "slow" or "fast" will mislead you.